Google, Nielsen join forces, may someday change TV advertising

-Google, which dominates the Internet ad space, and the Nielsen Company, the definitive voice in measuring TV audiences, have joined forces to give advertisers a more realistic and accurate measure of how many people are watching their TV commercials and who these people are.
+Google, which dominates the Internet ad space, and the Nielsen Company, the definitive voice in measuring TV audiences,

 It’s a long way off at the moment, but the teaming of Google and Nielsen and the information they produce could one day alter television advertising, disrupting the way ads are created, how they are sold, how they’re targeted, and ultimately what we as viewers see at home.